What is the main source of law authorising this entity form?

 Companies incorporated in England and Wales are governed by the laws of England and Wales.

-Can this type of entity be involved in international transactions and restructurings (e.g. cross border mergers, asset acquisitions, equity acquisitions, etc.)?
+Can this type of entity be involved in international transactions and restructurings (e.g. cross border mergers, asset acquisitions and divestitures, equity acquisitions, conversions etc.)?

 Yes.

-Can this type of entity be publicly listed or held?
+Can this type of entity be publicly listed or held, or its securities be issued to members of the public?

 Can this type of entity be used for a non-profit or charitable organization?

-Yes but it may not necessarily be the best option and it may be better to use a company limited by guarantee, charitable incorporated organisation, charitable community benefit society, charitable trust or unincorporated charitable association.
+Yes, but it may not necessarily be the best option and it may be better to use a company limited by guarantee, charitable incorporated organisation, charitable community benefit society, charitable trust, or unincorporated charitable association.

 Give a brief summary of the process of incorporation, formation, or organization, including: